ricardolazaro/sqskiq/README.md

 ### Future and TODO's

 * Implement a better retry policy (today the message will be retried forever)
-* Implement policies to reduce/eliminate costs for queues with low throughput
 * User can configure only one processor
 * Client side to send messages to SQS, handling batches
 * Better database integration with automatic cache clean